harrewarre/harrewarre.github.io/docs/blog/posts/currentcolor-in-css.md

 ---
 date: 2015-06-22
+description: If you've ever used something like LESS or SASS you know what a variable is in CSS.
 slug: currentcolor-in-css
-summary: If you've ever used something like LESS or SASS you know what a variable is in CSS.
 tags:
 - CSS
 - itq
 title: CurrentColor in CSS
 ---
 # Currentcolor in CSS

 If you've ever used something like LESS or SASS you know what a variable is in CSS.
 There is also a working draft for native [CSS variables](http://www.w3.org/TR/css-variables-1/) but there is something in CSS right now that resembles some variable behavior.
 Not an actual variable, but interesting nonetheless.